Fluoroquinolone antibiotics, AIFA's warning: "Risky if prescribed outside the recommendations" - Breaking Latest News

 According to data from recent studies, fluoroquinolone antibiotics “continue to be prescribed outside their recommended uses”.
 However, since “they are associated with very rare but serious, disabling, long-lasting and potentially irreversible adverse reactions”, these medicines must be prescribed “only in the approved indications and after a careful evaluation of the benefits and risks on the individual patient”.
-One indicates it note published by the Italian Medicines Agencyin accordance with the European Medicines Agency.
+This is indicated by a note published by the Italian Medicines Agency, in agreement with the European Medicines Agency.

 The European Medicines Agency has strongly recommended limiting the use of fluoroquinolones (ciprofloxacin, delafloxacin, levofloxacin, lomefloxacin – moxifloxacin, norfloxacin, ofloxacin, ofloxacin, pefloxacin, prulifloxacin, rufloxacin) to systemic and inhaled use following a review to evaluate the risk of “serious and long-lasting, disabling and potentially irreversible adverse reactions affecting the musculoskeletal and nervous systems”.